vlaaad/vlaaad.github.io/_posts/2025-08-17-mcp-tools-with-dependent-types.md

 ---
 layout: post
 title: "MCP tools with dependent&nbsp;types"
-description: "After some experimenting with writing an MCP server and using LLM APIs with structured output, I think there is a room for improvement for MCP specification."
+description: "After some experimenting with writing an MCP server and using LLM APIs with structured output, I think there is room for improvement for the MCP specification."
 ---

 This summer, I've been playing a bit with writing [an MCP server](https://gist.github.com/vlaaad/395bd021e8a4ba6561fd4f8d3562456f) for [Defold](https://defold.com/) editor.
 The idea was to give Claude access to evaluating Lua code in the editor scripting context, so it can use the APIs available for querying and modifying game content.
 The best word to describe the experience is **entertaining** — it has a very vague idea of the available APIs, and prefers to experiment by evaluating code instead of browsing documentation, which results in low accuracy and a need to steer it: